csci-362-02-2020/Fantastic-4/TestAutomation/docs/README.md

 5. Install the operating system.
 6. Open a browser and navigate to the Fantastic 4 repo page.
 7. Save the repository as a zip file.
-8. Unzip the repo to a location on the computer.
+8. Unzip the repo to any location on your computer.
-9. Open a terminal.
+9. Open a terminal
 10. Type the following commands…
 	a. sudo apt-get update
 	b. sudo apt-get install python3.9
 	c. sudo apt-get install openjdk-8-jdk
 11. Navigate to the folder that houses the downloaded repo.
 12. Type the following commands…
-	a. cd TestAutomation/scripts
+	a. cd TestAutomation/
-	b. python3.9 runAllTests.py
+	b. python3 ./scripts/runAllTests.py

+*Note: The program will open the html file in the browser...*
+*You may have to hit the refresh button a few times for the page to load.*